Tshireletso46/CV/README.md

 ### H.F Tlou High School
 **Matric**
-- Matriculated in 2020
+*Matriculated in 2020*
-- Completed my matric using the commerece subjects which are Accounting, Business Management, Economics and Mathematics
+- Completed my matric using the commerece subjects which are Accounting, Business Management, Economics and Mathematics.

 <h4> Connect with me🤝: <h4>